UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Kaleidoscope.Runtime/Kaleidoscope-Runtime.md

 ## Kaleidoscope specific REPL Loop support
-The Kaleidoscope.Runtime library contains a language/runtime specific implementation of the classic Read, Evaluate, Print, Loop (REPL) common for interactive/interpreted/JIT language runtimes.
-This uses an asychronous pattern and allows cancelation via a standard cancellation token.
-This supports a clean shutown via a CTRl-C handler etc...
+The Kaleidoscope.Runtime library contains a language/runtime specific implementation of the classic Read, Evaluate, Print, Loop (REPL) common for interactive/interpreted/JIT language run-times.
+This uses an asynchronous pattern and allows cancellation via a standard cancellation token.
+This supports a clean shutdown via a CTRl-C handler etc...

 ## Kaleidoscope JIT engine